jb71763n/terraform-beginner-bootcamp-2023/README.md

 # Terraform Beginner Bootcamp 2023

+## Project Findings

+### Isssue 11
+Found that the random provider needed to be set to lowercase and numeric only in order to comply with S3 bucket naming requirements.
+In additon, in order to create a more random name for the S3, the character count for the randomization was increased to 32 characters.

 ## semantic versioning :mage:

 This project is going to utilize semantic versioning for its tagging